temporalio/documentation/docs/typescript/workers.md

 </details>

-Optionally, in Workflow code, when calling an Activity, you can specify the task queue by passing the `taskQueue` option to [`createActivityHandle()`](https://nodejs.temporal.io/api/namespaces/workflow/#createactivityhandle) or [`createChildWorkflowHandle()`](https://nodejs.temporal.io/api/namespaces/workflow/#createchildworkflowhandle).
+Optionally, in Workflow code, when calling an Activity, you can specify the task queue by passing the `taskQueue` option to [`createActivityHandle()`](https://typescript.temporal.io/api/namespaces/workflow/#createactivityhandle) or [`createChildWorkflowHandle()`](https://typescript.temporal.io/api/namespaces/workflow/#createchildworkflowhandle).
-If you do not specify a `taskQueue`, then the Node SDK places Activity and Child Workflow Tasks in the same Task Queue as the Workflow Task Queue.
+If you do not specify a `taskQueue`, then the TypeScript SDK places Activity and Child Workflow Tasks in the same Task Queue as the Workflow Task Queue.